Ohtani hits 13th home run, Trout injured in Angels’ victory

 Trout strained his right calf in the first inning.
 The three-time AL MVP was limping after running to third on an inning-ending popup.

+Manager Joe Maddon said Trout was undergoing further evaluation, including an MRI, and the Angels will know more on Tuesday.

+“I saw nothing.
+I looked up and he was limping to the third base bag,” Maddon said.
+“It was kind of innocuous and I had no idea why.
+It was hurting him pretty good.”

-Ohtani drove Sam Hentges’ fastball into the seats in right-center during a five-run second to give the Angels a 6-1 lead.
+Ohtani drove Sam Hentges’ fastball well above the strike zone into the seats in right-center during a five-run second to give the Angels a 6-1 lead.
 The Japanese superstar, who hit the go-ahead homer with two outs in the ninth inning Sunday at Boston, has gone deep in consecutive games twice this season.

+“He might have been looking for it.
+He is covering the whole zone and doing interesting things at the plate,” Maddon said.
+“Just keep watching, it is pretty interesting to watch.”

 Juan Lagares put the Angels in front earlier in the inning with a two-run double.